cthulhustig/autojimmy/README.md

 ## Installing
 For Windows users, an installer is available [here](https://github.com/cthulhustig/autojimmy/releases).
+The installer allows Auto-Jimmy to be run without requiring Python and other dependencies to be manually installed.
+The downside of using the installer is I only create them periodically so you'll have to wait a bit longer for new features.

+> [!NOTE]
-The installer allows Auto-Jimmy to be run without requiring Python and dependencies to be manually installed.
-Note that the installer isn't digitally signed, so Windows may warn you about running it.
-If you have problems, check out the [Common Issues](#Common-Issues) section.
+> The installer isn't digitally signed, so Windows may warn you about running it.
+If you have problems, check out the [Known Issues](./docs/known_issues.md#windows-microsoft-defender-smartscreen-prevents-the-installer-from-running) section.

 For Linux, macOS and more adventurous Windows users, the instructions below cover how to download Auto-Jimmy, install dependencies and run the application.

 > [!NOTE]
 > If you have any problems when installing, you can check the